-3-D Art II (A40060)

-Recommended: 3-D Art I
+3-D Art II (A40060) 1 semester, 1 credit Recommended: 3-D Art I

 Students taking 3-D Art II build on the sequential learning from 3-D Art I while further enhancing their artistic creativity in more technical design ideas and projects.
 Further study in art history, art theory, and art criticism are incorporated into the curriculum.
 Counts as a Fine Arts credit for the AHD.